jcurl/RJCP.DLL.Log/apps/DltDump/README.md

 * `--verbose`: Filter for verbose messages
 * `--nonverbose`: Filter for non-verbose messages (excluding control messages)
 * `--control`: Filter for control messages
+* `--not-before`: Filter for messages that occur on, or after this date
+* `--not-after`: Filter for messages that occur on, or before this date
 * `--string`: Filter for a string
 * `--regex`: Filter for a .NET regular expression.